History of Gardner Grange # 68

 Gardner Grange worked with the State Highway Commission, the Historical marker on 56 Highway west of town, was placed at that time, landscaping was also done on the “Road Side Park” there were picnic tables built by Grange members.
 This project was never completed, there were plans to have shelter houses and even restrooms.
 Most of these activities happened in the 55-56 Grange year, We received recognition from WIBW in Topeka.
 They came to Gardner to interview the Gardner granges, We were honored at National Grange that year, and awarded a large trophy for community service which we still display proudly in our Hall.

 For many years Gardner Grange met at the corner of Main and Elm streets, in a meeting hall above the Gardner Variety store.
 In 1971 Gardner Grange approached the Johnson County Fair Board, about the possibility of placing a Building on the Fair grounds for our use during the year and their use during fair.
 Three or four tractor pulling contests, were held per year for the next few years to fund this building project.
 The project was finished in 1973.
 For a number of years the Grange served meals at the fair, out of our Grange kitchen.
 This was discontinued later, due to aging members, and not enough younger members to help (we were all working during the day.)
 We found it easier to have a booth in the commercial building for many years we quilted and sold chances on the quilt for a $1 donation.
+In the 1980’s the Olathe Grange closed and joined Gardner Grange.
 In 2000 our women made a beautiful lavender and white bear paw quilt.
 The proceeds were given to the WW2 Memorial Fund in DC.

 Written and submitted by Linda Rothwell of Gardner, Kansas.